 I am an Associate Professor in the Department of Computing Science, University of Alberta.

-My research is on knowledge extraction, data management, information retrieval, and natural language processing.
-I work on machine learning methods applied to these fields.
+My research is on knowledge management, information retrieval, and natural language processing, and I work on machine learning methods applied to these fields.
 I have supervised graduate level research on the problems of named entity recognition, typing and disambiguation; open relation extraction; understanding social processes in Wikipedia article authoring; mining citation networks; and semistructured data management.

 I am passionate about Linked Open Data, and I work with Digital Humanities colleagues on creating, indexing, and processing knowledge graphs out of heritage, cultural, scholarly, and literary work.
 I am a co-PI within LINCS -- Linked Open Data for Canadian Cultural Research.

 I serve as a member of the Executive Committee of CAIAC -- the Canadian Artificial Intelligence Association, and have recently served as associate editor of the IEEE Transactions on Knowledge and Data Engineering (TKDE) and Computational Intelligence.

 Occasionally, I serve as a reviewer for ACM Computing Reviews.